Extension Educational Programs & Services

 Photo: Drew County, Arkansas Cattle

-Select each publication you would like to view and print if desired.
-If you would like us to mail you a hard copy of any of these publications or if you
+like us to mail you a hard copy of any of these publications or if you need further

-need further data about a particular variety, please contact our office.
-To view the
+data about a particular variety, please contact our office.
+To view the soil fertility

-soil fertility study, follow the link to the Division of Agriculture Communications
+study, follow the link to the Division of Agriculture Communications page and select

-page and select the portion of the PDF you would like to view.
-The updates include
+the portion of the PDF you would like to view.
+The updates include data gathered from

-data gathered from crop performance trials.
-The quick facts include major points of
+crop performance trials.
+The quick facts include major points of interests for each

-interests for each crop including growth stages, seeding rates, plant stands, fertilization,
+crop including growth stages, seeding rates, plant stands, fertilization, irrigation,

 Arkansas Soybean Quick Facts 2015